Linux frequently asked questionsOn this page:

 ~/.gconf/%gconf-xml-backend.lock/ior ~/.gconfd/lock/iorThe only way to fix the files themselves is for an AFS admin to run a tool to repair your volume.
 However, you can move the files out of the way so you can log on again and get back to work.
 Since the directory entries are damaged, you have to move the directories that contain the 'ior' file out of the way.
 I suggest running:

 $ mv ~/.gconf/%gconf-xml-backend.lock ~/.gconf/%gconf-xml-backend.lock.old $ mv ~/.gconfd/lock ~/.gconfd/lock.oldNow you should be able to log in.
-Notify the helpdesk that there is a problem, and once they've fixed it, you can safely delete the aformentioned .old directories.
-Don't worry about losing any data, that directory doesn't hold any important data, just a temporary socket file created and used by GNOME each time you start a new login session. these guidelines.
-Linux CD writing howto.
+Notify the helpdesk that there is a problem, and once they've fixed it, you can safely delete the aforementioned .old directories.
+Don't worry about losing any data, that directory doesn't hold any important data, just a temporary socket file created and used by GNOME each time you start a new login session.
+Unix/Linux support page.
+Information about the status of support for Linux and other operating systems supported by SCS Computing can be found on our Support Lifecycle page.
+If you would like to upgrade your computer to a newer supported OS, please read these guidelines.
+Linux CD writing how-to.

 /sbin/service network start